Dan Dworsky

 Daniel Leonard Dworsky (October 4, 1927 – January 19, 2022) was an American architect who was a longstanding member of the American Institute of Architects College of Fellows.
 Among other works, Dworsky designed Crisler Arena, the basketball arena at the University of Michigan named for Dworsky's former football coach, Fritz Crisler.
 Other professional highlights include designing Drake Stadium at UCLA, the Federal Reserve Bank in Los Angeles and the Block M seating arrangement at Michigan Stadium.
 He is also known for a controversy with Frank Gehry over the Walt Disney Concert Hall.

-Previously, Dworsky was an American football linebacker, fullback and center who played professional football for the Los Angeles Dons of the All-America Football Conference in 1949, and college football for the Michigan Wolverines from 1945 to 1948.
+Previously, Dworsky was an American football linebacker, fullback and center who played professional football for the Los Angeles Dons of the All-America Football Conference (AAFC) in 1949, and college football for the Michigan Wolverines from 1945 to 1948.
 He was an All-American on Michigan's undefeated national championship teams in 1947 and 1948.

 College football at the University of Michigan

 Born in Minneapolis, Minnesota in 1927, Dworsky lived in the Twin Cities and Sioux Falls, South Dakota before attending the University of Michigan.
 Dworsky was a four-year starter for Fritz Crisler's Michigan Wolverines football teams from 1945 to 1948.
 He played linebacker, fullback, and center for the Michigan Wolverines and was a key player on the undefeated 1947 and 1948 Michigan football teams that won consecutive national championships.
 The 1947 team, anchored by Len Ford, Alvin Wistert, Dworsky and Rick Kempthorn, has been described as the best team in the history of Michigan football.
 Dworsky won a total of six varsity letters at Michigan, four in football and two in wrestling where he competed in the heavyweight division.
 Dworsky is among the famous Jews in football, and has been extensively profiled in encyclopedic Jewish publications.
 Dworsky married the former Sylvia Ann Taylor on August 10, 1957.
 The couple has three children: Douglas, Laurie and Nancy.
 They resided in Los Angeles.